srvinoth/okta-spring-boot-react-crud-app/README.md

 ### Create an Application in Okta

-You will need to [create an OIDC Application in Okta]() to get your values to perform authentication.

 Log in to your Okta Developer account (or [sign up](https://developer.okta.com/signup/) if you don’t have an account) and navigate to **Applications** > **Add Application**.
 Click **Web**, click **Next**, and give the app a name you’ll remember.
 Specify `http://localhost:8080/login/oauth2/code/okta` as a Login redirect URI.
 Click **Done**, then click **Edit** to edit General Settings.
 Add `http://localhost:3000` and `http://localhost:8080` as Logout redirect URIs, then click **Save**.

 #### Server Configuration